Ludwig Rabus

 Ludwig Rabus (also Rab or Günzer) (10 October 1523 – 22 July 1592) was a German Lutheran theologian and Protestant reformer.

 Life

 He was born in Memmingen, in poor circumstances.
 He went to Strasbourg, where he was supported by the preacher Matthäus Zell and his wife Katharina.
-In 1538 Rabus became a student at University of Tübingen, and graduated M.A. in 1543.
+In 1538, Rabus became a student at University of Tübingen, and graduated M.A. in 1543.

-In the following years Rabus became Zell's assistant, made a reputation as a preachers, and in 1548 was Zell's successor.
-The Augsburg Interim meant he lost his post, but he remained in Strasbourg.
-In 1552 he became head of the Collegium Wilhelmitanum and teacher at the High School; in 1553 together with Jacob Andreae he was awarded a Tübingen doctorate.
+In the years following, Rabus became Zell's assistant, established a reputation as a preacher, and in 1548 became Zell's successor.
+The Augsburg Interim meant that he lost his post, but he remained in Strasbourg.
+In 1552, he became head of the Collegium Wilhelmitanum and teacher at the High School.
+In 1553, together with Jacob Andreae, he was awarded a Tübingen doctorate.